-Lille Europe station typically offers an opportunity to make onward connections to a swathe of French destinations served by TGV trains including Bordeaux, Nantes, Rennes and Strasbourg; a useful alternative to having to cross Paris between its stations.
+Lille Europe station typically offers an opportunity to make onward connections to a swathe of French destinations served by TGV trains including Avignon, Bordeaux, Lyon, Marseille, Nantes, Rennes and Strasbourg; a useful alternative to having to cross Paris between its stations.

 Eurostar is currently suggesting that Standard Class And Standard Premier ticket holders should be at the Eurostar departure area in St Pancras International 90 mins before departure; and that Business Premier ticket holders should be there 45-60mins prior to departure.

 The departure gates will close 30 mins prior to departure for Standard Class And Standard Premier ticket holders; and 15 mins prior to departure for Business Premier ticket holders.

 Our guide to taking a Eurostar from London is here.

 Online bookings open: up to 330 days ahead of the travel date.

 The booking path on the Eurostar website is comparatively straightforward and an advantage of booking direct with Eurostar, is that it offers its ticket purchasers the ability to choose specific seats from a seating plan (after the booking has been made).

 Click on the 'train guide' for more information on how to do this

 As the fabulous Seat 61 explains here in detail (scroll down to 'Choosing A Seat') some seats on Eurostar services are better than others.